 - (2016) “Neuroscientific Kinds Through the Lens of Scientific Practice” to appear in Natural Kinds and Classification in Scientific Practice, Catherine Kendig (ed.), New York: Routledge, pp. 47-56.

-- (Forthcoming) ‘Mechanisms in neuroscience’, with Catherine Stinson, for the Routledge Handbook of the Philosophy of Mechanisms, Stuart Glennan and Phyllis Illari (eds.)
+- (2017) ‘Mechanisms in neuroscience’, with Catherine Stinson, for the Routledge Handbook of the Philosophy of Mechanisms, Stuart Glennan and Phyllis Illari (eds.)

 - (2017) “Long-term potentiation: One Kind or Many?” in Eppur si muove: Doing History and Philosophy of Science with Peter Machamer: A Collection of Essays in Honor of Peter Machamer.
 The Western Ontario Series in Philosophy of Science.
 Marcus Adams, Zvi Biener, Uljana Feest and Jackie Sullivan, eds., Dordrecht: Springer.